The setlocal command enables local environments to be changed without affecting anything else.

-The setlocal command is an internal command that is available in the below Microsoft operating systems.
+Setlocal is an internal command that is available in the following Microsoft operating systems.

 SETLOCAL batch command now accepts optional arguments:

-These modifications last until the matching ENDLOCAL command, regardless of their setting prior to the SETLOCAL command.
+These modifications last until the matching ENDLOCAL command, regardless of their settings before the SETLOCAL command.

-The SETLOCAL command will set the ERRORLEVEL value if given an argument.
-It will be zero if one of the two valid arguments is given and one otherwise.
-You can use this in batch scripts to determine if the extensions are available, using the following technique:
+The SETLOCAL command sets the ERRORLEVEL value if given an argument.
+It is zero if one of the two valid arguments is given and one otherwise.
+Use this in batch scripts to determine if the extensions are available, using the following technique: